dylanbegin/void-install/README.md

----
-title: Void Install
-description: Void install on laptop.
-published: true
-date: 2024-04-24
-dateCreated: 2024-04-24
-tags: linux, void, bash
-editor: markdown
----

 # Overview
 The goal of this automation is to install Void Linux on a laptop.
 This setup is using a very minimal and secure install with the following goals:
 1. UEFI system with Secure Boot.
 1. Full disk encryption with LUKS2.
 1. Partitioned as below:
-  1. 512MiB /efi efi partition.
+  1. 1024MiB /efi efi partition.
   1. Rest / root parition.
   1. No swap (not required for sleep).
 1. Void Linux x86 minimal install.
 1. Swayfx windows manager.
+> [!TIP]
-< Mount NFS share with: `sudo mount -t nfs -o vers=4 <ip>:/path /mount/path`
+> If you want to mount an NFS share to grab any other files you may want to include in your install: `sudo mount -t nfs -o vers=4 <ip>:/path /mount/path`
-{is.info}

 # Pre Install
 ## Prepair Live USB